CrazyPython/99-python-problems/README.md

-99 List Problems in Python
+99 Lisp Problems in Python
 ==========================

 I got 99 problems but a constrictor ain't one::